Kothandaramar Temple, Thillaivilagam: Location

 It is located in the village of Thillaivilagam in Thiruthiraipoondi taluk.
 It is located at a distance of 20 km from the town of Thiruthuraipoondi.

 Presiding deity

 The presiding deity is known as Kothandaramar and also Veera Kothandaramar.
 There are also Sita, Lakshmanan and Hanuman.

 Speciality

-Lord Hanuman with four feet height, in standing posture, is the speciality of the temple.
+Hanuman with four feet height, in standing posture, is the speciality of the temple.
 We can even see the vain on lord Rama's feet, also the Arrow end is different from the others.

 Religious significance

-This temple is one of the *Pancha Rama Kshetrams and considered the foremost among the five temples.
+This temple is one of the Pancha Rama Kshetrams and considered the foremost among the five temples.
 Pancha means five and Kshetrams refers to holy places.
 All the five temples are situated in Tiruvarur district, Tamil Nadu.